 You must give and get consent before doing any sort of sexual activity with another person, not just penetrative sex.
 Consent is important for all people, of all sexualities and in all kinds of relationships.

 Want to find out more about what consent means, and what it looks like?
-Check out this resource: Kids Helpline – What is consent?
+Check out these resources:

-You need to have consent before doing any kind of sexual activity with another person.
-This includes kissing or touching someone, as well as oral or penetrative sex.
+Consent must be ongoing and mutual.
+You need to have consent before doing any kind of sexual activity with or in front of another person.
+This includes kissing or touching someone, exposing your genitals or masturbating, oral or penetrative sex, using sex toys. sexting or watching porn.

 All people involved in a sexual activity need to consent, and make sure everyone else consents.
-However, it is especially important for the person initiating sexual activity to make sure the other person (or people) consents.
 The law says that a person must take reasonable steps to make sure another person is consenting.
+It is especially important for the person initiating sexual activity to make sure the other person (or people) consents.

 Consent must be continually given and received.
-You can’t ever assume that someone has consented, even if you’re in a relationship with that person, or they have consented to something in the past.
+Do not assume that someone has consented, even if you are in a relationship with that person, or they have consented to something in the past.

 How do you know if someone is consenting?
 You can: